-Kalk Bay believe it or not started life out as an area where lime was produced from seashells (hence the name Kalk), the town then became the centre of Whaling in mid 1800.
+Kalk Bay believe it or not started life out as an area where lime was produced from seashells (hence the name Kalk), the town then became the centre of Whaling in the mid-1800s.
 These days Kalk Bay is packed with restaurants, coffee shops, galleries, antique and second-hand bookstores all waiting for you to wander the streets and visit them.

 No matter what road you take to enter the town you are in for one beautiful surprise.
 Boyes drive from Muizenberg is the most popular and scenic but then again so is Main Road from Muizenberg.
 Truth be told either way is as good as the other.

 Another way of getting to Kalk Bay is by train.
 Park in Muizenberg and catch the train down to the village and with the Ocean, and tidal pools just out the windows make this one very scenic option.